Black Friday dwarfs Boxing Day as Kiwis spend $250 million

 The only day that's been bigger in the last year was the Thursday before Easter, totalling $263m in sales.

-Over the weekend and including Black Friday, Kiwis spent $652m.
+Over the weekend and including Black Friday, Kiwis spent $652m, about 90 per cent of that was spent in physical shops.

 Paymark, which processes about 75 per cent of the country's electronic transactions, says for some retailers Black Friday was the busiest trading day of the year.